fleetdm/fleet/handbook/company/communications.md

 When attending a conference for Fleet, treat it [like other travel for the company](https://fleetdm.com/handbook/company/communications#travel).

+### SOC 2

+You can find a copy of Fleet's SOC 2 report in [Google Drive](https://drive.google.com/file/d/1B-Xb4ZVmZk7Fk0IA1eCr8tCVJ-cfipid/view?usp=drivesdk).
+In its current form, this SOC 2 report is intended to be shared only with parties who have signed a non-disclosure agreement with Fleet.

+You can learn more about how Fleet approaches security in the [security handbook](https://fleetdm.com/handbook/security) or in [Fleet's trust report](https://fleetdm.com/trust).

 ## Vendor questionnaires
 In responding to security questionnaires, Fleet endeavors to provide full transparency via our [security policies](https://fleetdm.com/handbook/security/security-policies#security-policies) and [application security](https://fleetdm.com/handbook/business-operations/application-security) documentation.
 In addition to this documentation, please refer to [the vendor questionnaires page](https://fleetdm.com/handbook/business-operations/vendor-questionnaires)